 NOTE! that setting a configuration through properties overrides configurations set through the user interface.

 - Set up a Crowd server for authentication as detailed above.

-Refreshbutton on the Synchronize Crowd Groups sub-panel.
+Synchronize Crowd Groupssub-panel.
 A list of available Crowd groups, according to your settings is displayed.

 - Select and import the groups that you wish to import to Artifactory.
 Once a group is imported (synced) a new external Crowd group is created in Artifactory with the name of the group.

-You can Manage Permissions on the synced Crowd groups in the same way you manage them for regular Artifactory groups.
+You can Manage Permissions on the synced Crowd groups as you do with regular Artifactory groups.

 Users association to these groups is external and controlled strictly by Crowd.

 Ensure the Crowd group settings is enabled in order for your settings to become effective.